TheSeventhfromAdam/Azure-SOC/README.md

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
+The following table shows the metrics we measured in our environment for another 24 hour cycle, but after security controls were applied:
 Start Time 2023-06-01T00:02:17.312008Z
 Stop Time	2023-06-02T00:02:17.312008Z